AlaaElnakeeb81536/Encryption-/README.md

 # Encryption message
-Encryption message between sender and receiver.
+The target of this code is encrypting message between sender and receiver.